andrew-waters/SASS-Material-Design-for-Bootstrap/README.md

 ```
 bower install
-sass --watch assets/material.scss:build/material-bootstrap.css
+sass --watch assets/material.scss:pages/css/material-bootstrap.css
 ```

-Your built output will be in /build
+You can then view the site in your browser at ./pages/index.html

 ## Links